Volterra Equations Driven by Rough Signals: Volterra Signatures

 We also consider the collection of iterated Volterra integrals as an element of the free algebra.
 Specifically, we define the element $\bz_{ts}^{\tau}\in T^{(\infty)}(E)$ as follows:

 where we recall that the spaces $T^{(\infty)}(E)$ are introduced in Definition \ref{def:free-group}. \end{defn}

 \begin{rem} As already highlighted in the introduction, notice that in the definition~\eqref{eq:Volterra iterated integrals} the variable $\tau$ is considered as an additional parameter indexing $z$.
 While we might be mostly interested in the case $\tau=t$, this extra freedom will play an essential role in our considerations. \end{rem} \begin{rem} Observe that the Volterra integrals are denoted by $(s,t,\tau)\mapsto\bz_{ts}^{n,\tau}$ as opposed to $(s,t)\mapsto\bz_{st}^{n}$ in the regular rough path setting.
-This small modification will ease our notation when one has to deal with integrals of the form $\int_{0}^{t}k(t,r)f_{u}du$. \end{rem} \begin{rem} A particularly important note is that the collection of Volterra iterated integrals $\bz=(1,\bz^1,\ldots)$ is not contained in the free nilpotent Lie group of $G$ given in Definition~\ref{def:free-group}.
+This small modification will ease our notation when one has to deal with integrals of the form $\int_{0}^{t}k(t,r)f_{r}dx_r$. \end{rem} \begin{rem} A particularly important note is that the collection of Volterra iterated integrals $\bz=(1,\bz^1,\ldots)$ is not contained in the free nilpotent Lie group of $G$ given in Definition~\ref{def:free-group}.
 We expect that one needs a different algebraic approach to these integrals due to the kernels $k$ involved in the integrals.
-Especially in the singular case it is quite intuitive that Volterra iterated integrals does not lie in the free nilpotent lie group, as there is no concept of integration by parts.
+Especially in the singular case it is quite intuitive that Volterra iterated integrals do not lie in the free nilpotent lie group, as there is no concept of integration by parts.
 That is, let $x^i$ and $x^j$ be two real valued smooth paths, and consider the second level $\bz^2$.
 Then observe that a simple integration by parts would yield

-However, since $k$ is singular we have $k(r,r)=\infty$.
+However, since $k$ is singular we have $k(r,r)=\infty$, and the derivative $\frac{d}{dr}k(r,u)$ would no longer be integrable.
 This additional singularity prevents us to exhibit a bracket defined as the commutator of the tensor product in Definition~\ref{def:free-algebra} (here considered for the second level term).
 Therefore a deeper investigation into the algebraic properties of the Volterra iterated integrals given in \eqref{eq:Volterra iterated integrals} would be highly interesting, and we hope to tell more on this aspect in the future. \end{rem}

 When $x$ is a smooth function, iterated Volterra integrals enjoy a regularity property which is similar to the analytic property in Definition \ref{def:classic rough path}.
 This is labelled in the following proposition.